I've been privileged to serve the people of Indiana.

 They actually sent these cards.

-Tens of thousands of children miss out on free or reduced price lunch.
+Tens of thousands of children miss out on free or reduced-price lunch.

 This is from Tacoma Park, Maryland.

-As back to back snowstorms shuttered screws for the week across the mid-Atlantic states, parents fretted about lost learning time, administrators scheduled makeup days, and teachers posted assignments online, but Maria Kaplan worried about a more fundamental problem.
+As back-to-back snowstorms shuttered scruples for the week across the mid-Atlantic states, parents fretted about lost learning time.

 How would students eat?